 Other Gear For Your Active Dog

 If your dog loves car rides, goggles aren’t the only protection you need.
 Don’t forget about your car seats.
 Car seat covers for dogs can help keep all the fur and dirt at bay.
 Do you like to take your dog hiking with you?
-You can let them roam free but know where they are using a GPS collar.
+You can let them roam free, but know where they are using a GPS collar.
 You can even outfit your pup with a doggie camera.
-And don’t forget to protect their feet from harsh terrain with dog booties.
+And don’t forget to protect your dog’s feet from harsh terrain with dog booties.
+Learn more about eye issues with dogs, including cataracts in dogs and possible surgery options with a veterinary ophthalmologist.